Pre-modern conceptions of whiteness: Ancient Greece

-As with Ancient Egyptians, Mycenaean Greeks and Minoans generally depicted women with pale or white skin and men with dark brown or tanned skin.
-As a result, men with pale or light skin, leukochrōs (λευκόχρως, "white-skinned") could be considered weak and effeminate by Ancient Greek writers such as Plato and Aristotle.
+As with Ancient Egyptians, Mycenaean Greeks and Minoans generally depicted women with pale or white skin and men with tanned skin.
+Men with pale or light skin, leukochrōs (λευκόχρως, "white-skinned") could be considered weak and effeminate by Ancient Greek writers such as Plato and Aristotle.
 According to Aristotle, "Those whose skin is too dark are cowardly: witness Egyptians and the Ethiopians.
 Those whose skin is too light are equally cowardly: witness women.
 The skin colour typical of the courageous should be halfway between the two."
 Similarly, Xenophon of Athens describes Persian prisoners of war as "white-skinned because they were never without their clothing, and soft and unused to toil because they always rode in carriages" and states that Greek soldiers as a result believed "that the war would be in no way different from having to fight with women."
+In the Republic, Plato writes: "the swarthy are of manly aspect, the white are children of the gods, divinely fair".